- Undergraduate Students

 - The campus is on 200 hectares of natural parkland – yet Norwich city centre is just a 20-minute bus ride away.

-- Norwich is located in the heart of East Anglia, approximately one hour from Cambridge and two hours by train to London.
+- Norwich is located in the heart of East Anglia, approximately 1 hour from Cambridge and 2 hours by train to London.
 It has its own international airport and great transport links.

-- A good local bus network operates in the area, with a variety of tickets which can be purchased on the bus or via the bus station.
-UEA's campus is a 20-minute bus ride or a short cycle ride from Norwich city centre.
+- A good local bus network operates in the area, and a variety of tickets can be purchased on the bus or via the bus station.